ahmad-aadil/Insurance-Premium-Predictor/README.md

 And describes the **data preprocessing, feature engineering, model training, evaluation, and serialization** process used for the Insurance Premium Category Predictor.

+**Algorithm Used: Random Forest Classifier**

+The model uses Random Forest as the core algorithm:

+Handles non-linear relationships effectively

+Robust to outliers and noisy data

+Works well with mixed feature types (categorical + numerical)

+Provides feature importance for interpretability

 ##  Dataset Overview

 The dataset contains insurance-related customer information with the following columns: